 Bluebirds can be found in rural gardens, orchards, and suburban gardens near open farmland.

-The nest is made of grasses, plant stems, and pine needles, and lined with hair, feathers, and fine grasses.
+The nest is made of grasses, plant stems, and pine needles.
+The inside is lined with hair, feathers, and fine grasses.
+They prefer old abandoned woodpecker hols or birdhouses that are 4-20 feet above the ground.

 The female lays 1 egg each day until the clutch size reaches between 3-6 pale blue eggs.